Natural Help for Blood Disorders

 Some popular blood purifiers (alteratives) include burdock, dandelion, yellow dock, red clover and blessed thistle.
 A few blood purifying combinations containing these herbs include Enviro-Detox, BP-X and IN-X. These herbs and formulas have been used to treat skin eruptive diseases such as boils, eczema, psoriasis, acne, chicken pox, measles and so forth.
 They are also used for treating soft masses such as cysts and fibroids and even serious illnesses such as cancer and leprosy.

-Thinning the Blood
+Thinning the Blood (Preventing strokes)

 Sometimes our blood gets a bit "sludgy" like the oil in our car if we don't change it regularly.
 Feather Jones, a former president of the American Herbalists Guild, described a woman in this condition as having "Cheeseburger blood."
 Thick or stagnant blood is involved in a wide variety of conditions such as varicose veins, hemorrhoids, uterine fibroids, prostate problems and more.